 Director Dealings & PDMR Notification

-- on 3 to 8 September 2020, Matthew Grainger (Executive Director), purchased a total of 29,000 Ordinary Shares at a weighted average price of 65.72p per share via his Self Invested Personal Pension Plan; and on 3 to 8 September 2020, Matthew Grainger's wife, Mrs Anna Grainger sold an equivalent 29,000 Ordinary Shares at a weighted average price of 62.42p per share.
+- on 9 September 2020, Robert Milroy (Non-Executive Director), purchased a total of 1,000 Ordinary Shares at an average price of 65.0 p per share via Milroy Capital Ltd.

-Following the transactions as described above, Mr Grainger's total shareholding has remained unchanged at 2,085,566 Ordinary Shares, representing 2.98% of the Company's issued share capital respectively.
+Following the transactions as described above, Milroy Capital Ltd.'s total shareholding in the Company has increased to 400,000 Ordinary Shares, representing approximately 0.57% of the Company's issued share capital.

 The information set out below is provided in accordance with the requirements of Article 19(3) of the EU Market Abuse Regulation No. 596/2014.

-Notification and public disclosure of transactions by PMDRS and persons closely associated with them.
+Notification and public disclosure of transactions by PMDR and persons closely associated with them.

 |